 The Florida Department of Agriculture and Consumer Services (FDACS) provides a service called Check-A-Charity, which is a website that provides the financial information reported to the department from charitable organizations.
-When we are called upon to make a contribution or donation to a charity, it can be hard to know which organizations are going to do the most with our money.
-Because we really want to make a difference, it is important that our money is used well.
+When you are called upon to make a contribution or donation to a charity, it can be hard to know which organizations are going to do the most with your money.
+Because you really want to make a difference, it is important that your money is used well.
 Check-A-Charity is available to help you make the most-informed choice.

 You can view the FDACS Check-A-Charity online database to look up financial summaries of charitable organizations which are registered with the State of Florida.
 The information in Check-A-Charity is provided as a public service.
 The charities listed are currently registered with the department; inactive or expired registrations will not display.

 On January 1, 1992, the Florida Solicitation of Contributions Act went into effect.
 This law regulates solicitation of public contributions and requires full disclosure of certain information from persons soliciting contributions in Florida.

 Frequently Asked Questions

 Maybe.
 Although many organizations are tax-exempt and contributions to their cause are tax-deductible, this is not true of every organization that solicits contributions.
 Ask for the organization’s tax-exempt number issued by the Internal Revenue Service (IRS).
 Call the IRS for verification.

 I have been solicited to make a contribution.
 What questions should I ask of the organization?